Adult Prevention and Early Treatment for PTSD

 - Multiple-session universal interventions that have been tested to date were found to have Insufficient Evidence to Recommend as a universal prevention intervention.
 Examples include brief interpersonal counseling therapy and collaborative care.

 Selective/Indicated interventions target people with higher traumatic stress symptoms shortly after exposure to a traumatic event, because these people have a greater likelihood of developing PTSD.
 Selective interventions are those that target individuals are at risk of developing PTSD but may not yet be symptomatic.
 Indicated interventions target those who have detectable symptoms.
 These interventions should be provided to at-risk populations for greatest treatment efficacy.

 - Single-session selective/indicated interventions show potential for prevention and treatment of PTSD symptoms.
 Two single-session interventions were determined to be Interventions with Emerging Evidence.

-- Group 512 PM is an indicated intervention intended to be used for groups that have been exposed to a shared trauma.
+- Group 512 PIM is an indicated intervention intended to be used for groups that have been exposed to a shared trauma.
 It is based on debriefing that is supplemented with cohesion training exercises; for example, playing cooperative team games.
 The cohesion training is intended to be a critical part of the intervention, as cohesion is thought to have protective effects in preventing stress.